platy/transit-radar/README.md

 [x] Shareable routing
 [x] Colour properly
 [] Use stroke dashes and stroke width from csv too
-[] Make sure it doesn't animate when not visible to save cpu [] New name (not colliding with translate.google.com) and description of what it does [] Show time and timetable time
+[] Make sure it doesn't animate when not visible to save cpu : based on FF task manager, it uses barely any cpu when off screen
+[] New name (not colliding with translate.google.com) and description of what it does [] Show time and timetable time
 [] Is there an analogy from quantum or analogue computing?